STANLEY-NJINDO/Birdhouse.io/README.md

+:Author:
-:Author: stanley33
+stanley33
-:Email:sdnjindo@outlook.com
+:Email:
+sdnjindo@outlook.com
+:Date:
-:Date: 19/01/2024
+19/01/2024
+:Revision:
-:Revision: version#
+version#
+:License:
-:License: Public Domain
+Public Domain

 = Project: {BIRDHOUSE.IO}

 project description

 https://youtu.be/_g3NHy0CwAc?si=N1Yl0Aoqm23ziRPM

 This is an attempt to make a smarthouse using the microcontroller Esp32 by Espressif.